Movers and SHAKERS

 The draft is requesting comments on issues such as the necessary funding levels and resources for agencies to implement the bill, consideration of transition rules and effective dates, interactions with state and local laws and international obligations and treaties, and additional opportunities to expand restorative justice.

 Changes are afoot in the federal government concerning cannabis.
-Investors will find that changes in regulation and acceptance impact the bottom line of the companies they are article in.
-Not missing a proposal or an enactment means watching the feds activity from various sources.
+Investors will find that altered regulation and acceptance impact the bottom line of the companies they are invested in.
+Not missing a new legislative proposal or enactment means watching the feds activity from various sources.
 Register free for Channelchek to receive our insight daily in your inbox.

 Managing Editor, Channelchek